AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Bit Manipulation:
 - Solved Find the K-or of an Array on leetcode with tc of O(n) and sc of O(1) Beats 97.14% in runtime and 44.02% in Memory with JavaScript

+### day 80 of #100DaysOfCode
+- Completed Task two Blogs website using HTML/CSS and ejs for ui, NodeJS Express for backens and mongoDB for database and submited it
+- Learning Bit Manipulation

+#### Bit Manipulation:
+- Solved 2595.
+Number of Even and Odd Bits on leetcode with tc of O(n) and sc of O(1) Beats 97.14% in runtime and 44.02% in Memory with JavaScript